Hey everybody, it’s Coach Tyler from PT Pioneer here.

 Listing these, it shows any potential clients that are an expert in your field.

 Additional tip: While it is important to list your credentials, you certainly don’t want to bore any potential clients.
 So keep it pretty short, generally.
 For example, you could say: “Pete is a certified fitness professional specializing in personal training and weight loss and serves clients in the greater Dallas area.
 He is accredited with the American Council of Exercise and the National Academy of Sports Medicine.”

 A call to action is one of the most important parts of your bio.
 But what is it?

 In marketing, a call to action is something that tries to get a potential client to take that next step.
-It’s about moving them from interested in what you can do for them to acting on the information presented in your bio.
+It’s about moving them from being interested in what you can do for them to acting on the information in your bio.

 - A short survey where they fill in their details and answer some questions on what they would expect from personal training sessions

 - A free download of further information about what you offer (an extended bio or brochure) or an ebook.
 They would need to put in their contact details to receive it.
 Again, this provides a way for you to contact potential clients who have shown an interest in your services.